 BOOM!
-A second recipe for your enjoyment.
+Another recipe for your enjoyment.
 Chicken Posole Verde.
 This one is courtesy of a tour that I took in Iowa with the Iowa Corn Board, and chicken thighs.
 Yes.
 I really, really like chicken thighs.
-This one can be made in the morning and heat up for your enjoyment later.
+This one can be made in the morning and heated up for your enjoyment later.
 It’s REALLY good y’all.
 If you don’t want to hear about hominy or my trip to the number one producer of corn’s state, you can jump to the recipe right now.

 Before I go on, I’m going to answer the question that you have.
 How in the world does this connect to corn?
 Well, it has hominy in it, and now you’ll love me forever.
 Hominy is a maize or corn, for those of us in the US, that is treated with an alkaline – or lye.
 It’s not harmful to you, so keep your britches on.
 Learning about this during the Iowa Corn Quest was probably one of the highlights for me.